Have you ever been scolded by your parents for not sitting up straight when you were a child? They were on to something.

 What Is Good And Bad Posture When Lying?

-A pillow should only be placed under your head, not under your shoulders.
+A pillow should only be placed under your head, not your shoulders.
 Your pillow should fill the gap between your head and shoulder, keeping your head aligned with your spine.
 Strain is minimized by doing this.

 Maintain a good posture by keeping your ‘spine in line’ while sitting with your feet up.